spryker/spryker-docs/docs/pbc/all/cart-and-checkout/202410.0/marketplace/install/install-features/install-the-quick-add-to-cart-marketplace-product-offer-feature.md

 ---
 title: Install the Quick Add to Cart + Marketplace Product Offer feature
 last_updated: May 16, 2022
-description: This document describes the process how to integrate the Marketplace Product Offer + Quick Add to Cart feature into a Spryker project.
+description: This guide describes the process of how to integrate the Marketplace Product Offer + Quick Add to Cart feature into a Spryker project.
 template: feature-integration-guide-template
 ---